Hasna hena flower picture

 Based on the literature cited, trees can help us meet our social goals as described in the UN SDGs, in particular Goal 3: Ensuring healthy living and promoting well-being for all ages; Goal 11: Include cities and human settlements, make them safe, resilient and sustainable; And Goal 16: To promote a peaceful and inclusive society for sustainable development, to provide access to justice for all, and to build effective, accountable and inclusive institutions at all levels.
 These benefits of the tree, if distributed among all communities, can help make cities more sustainable and livable.

-On what soil does Hasna hena tree grow?
+On what soil does Hasna hena plant grow?

 This plant can grow in almost all soils, including well drained soils.
 These plants cannot grow on clay or hard soils.
 Can grow well in well drained soil.
 Planting trees in the right place and growing in this soil results in higher yields and much more flowering capacity.